pbl64k/coursera-progfun-faqs/week2-a2-funsets-faq.md

 **Can I assume the same bounds as described in `forall` and `exists` tasks apply to `union` etc.?**

 No. They do apply for `map` (in a way), but the rest of your solutions should be general.
-Norman Graham, one of the CTAs for Spring '13 class, put it this way:
+Norman Graham, one of the CTAs for the Spring '13 session of this class, put it this way:

 "Bounds are not needed for the implementation of `union()`.
 If you're thinking in terms of iterating over a range of integers, then you're probably falling back into imperative thought patterns.
 Pay attention to the type signatures and think about how you can define `union()` directly as a Set in terms of `s` and `t`."